tyreer/store-exercise/README.md

 Back in the root directory:

-+ Mock data for the product items is stored in `mock-data.js`
++ `mock-data.js` contains the product items
-+ JavaScript linting config is set in `.eslintrc` for quality assurance and consistency in JS conventions
++ `.eslintrc` has JavaScript linting config for quality assurance and consistency in JS conventions

 ## Technologies